fallingsprings/couch-add-ons/database/README.md

 ###Sync
 To sync your live site to your local machine, take a backup and download it.
 Place the downloaded file in the couch/database/backups folder of your local installation.
-Use the restore tool to update the local database.
+Use the restore tool to update the local database to the downloaded backup.

 This will sync the database, but uploaded files and images will need to be synced using ftp.